marshallm94/Learning_Notes/AWS.md

 As the name suggests, EC2 Auto Scaling means that a solution can scale its compute resources up or down, based on demand, so that the user doesn't have to worry about overloading any resources, and also doesn't have to worry about spending money on resources they aren't using.
+* One of the main benefits of Auto Scaling is your application gains better fault tolerance.

 **Components**